Stephen Covey reviewed 200 years of success literature and crystallized what he learned into seven habits that took the world by storm in 1989.

 Social/Emotional: Service, Empathy, Synergy, Intrinsic Security.

 When I work with someone who has experienced extreme stress to the point of 'breakdown' we often find that their lives have been narrowly focused on work and home.
 They go to work (often working overtime) and go home simply to eat and sleep so they can go to work again!
 Is this you?
 The most important thing you can start doing now is looking after yourself by focusing on the four areas above.

 Stephen Covey tells the story of meeting someone who has been sawing down a tree for more than 5 hours.
 When you suggest that they take a break and sharpen their saw so the job might go faster they tell you they don't have time to sharpen the saw because they're too busy sawing!

-It's so easy to get caught up in the demands of life, or even developing the Habits, that we forget ourselves.
-We can't do that.
-We have to be proactive and do this for ourselves.
-No-one else is going to do it for you.
-"We are the instruments of our own performance, and to be effective, we need to recognize the importance of taking time regularly to sharpen the saw in all four ways".
+In reality it's very unlikely that anyone else is going to step in and do it for you.
+Covey writes "We are the instruments of our own performance, and to be effective, we need to recognize the importance of taking time regularly to sharpen the saw in all four ways".

 All four dimensions of renewal are thoroughly investigated and Stephen Covey ends this chapter with a discussion about the importance of renewal in our lives, and thinking of this as an upward spiral of growth, change, and continuous improvement.

 work life balance.